MicheleTobias/Geospatial-Data-Visualization/README.md

 From the drop-down menu at the top of the menu that currently says *single symbol*, pick *Categorized*.
 This will erase the style we made previously, but that's ok.

 From the *Column* drop-down, pick *GNIS_NAME*, which has the name of the water body.
 For the *Color Ramp*, pick *Random Colors*.
-We don't want to imply that there is any hierarchical relationship between the streams.
+We don't want to imply that there is any hierarchical relationship between the streams so *Random Colors* is a good choice.
 Click *Classify* under the big white box to show all the categories.
 Click *Apply* to see what this looks like.
 You may want to zoom in to one area.

 In mine I'm noticing there are a lot of hot pink lines (Hey, QGIS random color generator, what's up with all the pink?).
+You probably have a lot of lines in a different color.
 If I scroll down to the bottom of my list of symbols, I can see that the unnamed (blank) streams were assigned to a shade of pink.
 I'd like to change this.
 Double click on the line symbol to open the Symbol Selector dialog.
 Because these are unnamed, I want them to be gray.
 This dialog works in a very similar way to the dialog we worked with earlier.
 Pick your new color, then click *OK* in this dialog.
 In the *Layer Properties* dialog, click *Apply* to see how that changed.
 Ok!
 Now I can easily see what's named and what's not and also which line segments belong to the same river or stream.

 Now let's make those named streams stand out a little more with some visual hierarchy.
 In the *Layer Properties*, you've seen that you can change any of the symbols one at a time.
-But we have a lot of named streams and I would guess you don't want to change each of these.
+But we have a lot of named streams and I would guess you don't want to change each of these one at a time.
 We can change many or all of them at once.
 In the list of streams, single click on the first entry to highlight it.
 Scroll down to the bottom of the list.
 Hold down the Shift key and click on the last **named** creek (not the blank entry) to highlight all of the named creeks.
 Right click on any of the highlighted names, and select *Change Width*.
-Change the number to 0.50 and click OK.
-Click Apply in the Layer Properties dialog to see how that changed.
+Change the number to 0.50 and click *OK*.
+Click *Apply* in the *Layer Properties* dialog to see how that changed.

 ![alt text](https://github.com/MicheleTobias/Geospatial-Data-Visualization/blob/master/images/Line_NominalData.PNG "Nominal line data")